leifos-gmbh/ILIAS/src/API/README.md

 - implement a method `checkPolicyForCommand` that checks if a commmand may be performed by the current actor and if yes, return self::POLICY_OK otherwise self::POLICY_FAILED.
 - implement a method `handle` that performs the command.
 Note that **this method MUST not call the check-methods again**, since this is already done by the command bus.

+Command handlers **MUST NOT**

+- Make use of the API to call other commands.

 Example
 ```